lolasanchezz/journalcli/readme.md

 ## bugs
 - [ ] readui doesn't store data away and reload it from memory once viewed for a second time
+- [ ] readui doesn't support multiple tags..

+### small things
+- [ ] add a 'date last modified' option
+- [ ] get rid of secondary 'hidden data' struct in rowsData struct
+- [ ] add a "are you sure you want to delete?" in table
+- [ ] add a pointer to each json entry in the tab data